travi/dotfiles/README.md

 * common aliases are defined
 * the prompt gets customized

-By running the `osx/osx.sh` file, it:
+By running the `osx/environment.sh` file, it:
-* configures a bunch of osx level things
+* configures a large number of osx environment settings

 ## Influences